 What can restart the clock on your old debt?

-Restarting the statute of limitations can happen in a few different ways, including:
+Restarting the statute of limitations can happen in a few ways, including:

-- Making a payment: Whether in full or partial, making a payment on an old debt revives it, essentially restarting the clock on old debt.
+- Making a payment: Making a payment on an old debt, whether in full or part, revives it, essentially restarting the clock on old debt.

 - Agreeing to pay: If you acknowledge that the debt is yours and agree to pay, the statute of limitations on your debt will start over.